 I know it’s hot, but bear with me because I have a baked stuffed zucchini recipe for you today.
-You can use yellow squash or green, round globe squashes or the standard long, cylindrical squashes, but you will have to turn on the oven.
+You can use yellow or green, round globe or the standard long, cylindrical squashes, but you will have to turn on the oven.

 I promise you it’s worth it though!
-This stuffed squash is the perfect mid-summer recipe, using some of that squash bounty along with ripe tomatoes, green onions, black beans, cilantro, and just enough cheese to keep things interesting.
+This stuffed squash is the perfect mid-summer recipe, using some of that summer bounty along with ripe tomatoes, green onions, black beans, cilantro, and just enough cheese to keep things interesting.

 This recipe is not difficult, but it does have a few steps so I’ll walk you through them here.

 If you are using a (standard) oblong zucchini, cut it in half down the middle to make two boats.
 If you are using a globe variety, cut off a ‘hat’ and make sure it’s large enough for you to get in there and scoop.